SR-MEiTY/Speaker_Recognition2/README.md

 https://drive.google.com/drive/folders/1Nf71uLGaX0_QlZpzoFsmMwUOOixB-0S9

-**1. TRAINING A NEW MODEL**

 The Speaker Recognition system can be trained and a custom model can be built using the dataset.
 The process to build a new model is as follows:

    **a.
-Training**
-   Go to File train_ecap.py

-   1.Use loss function as per your requirments,three loss functions,Three loss functions are mentioned in the above file i.e train_ecapa.py

-   2.provide the training and test data path

-   3.Execute the file as follows python3 train_ecap.py

-his will generate a model file which can be used for testing purpose

-   **b.
 Enrollment**

    In Speaker_Recognition2/referenceFiles/extract_enrol_emd.py you have to modify the following: